 The cast of Star Trek: Discovery

 While fall marks the beginning of football season, it also brings with it new fall TV programming.
-On Sunday, the latest incarnation of the sci-fi franchise, Star Trek: Discovery, premiered.
+The latest incarnation of the sci-fi franchise, Star Trek: Discovery, premiered during all of this controversy.
 Its cast used the pilot’s trending status to add to another major discussion of the day.

 Star Sonequa Martin-Green shared an image of the cast and crew on Instagram ahead of the premiere.
 In it, 15 people are kneeling in front of a projector.
 Martin-Green simply captioned the photo, “#StarTrekDiscovery #takeaknee.”